McMurtry History, Family Crest & Coats of Arms

 - George G McMurtry, who arrived in Michigan in 1860

-- George Gibson McMurtry (1876-1958), American officer in United States Army who received the Medal of Honor
+- George Gibson McMurtry (1876-1958), American officer in United States Army, a Medal of Honor recipient, a Harvard Law-educated Wall Street lawyer

 - J. L. McMurtry, American politician, Candidate for U.S. Representative from Kentucky 8th District, 1874

-- I. B. McMurtry, American Democrat politician, Candidate for Michigan State House of Representatives from Midland District, 1942
+- I. B. McMurtry, American Democratic Party politician, Candidate for Michigan State House of Representatives from Midland District, 1942

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.